sorcerer-merlin/torrdex/README.md

 Below is a list of completely finished features incorporated into TorrDex.
 For incomplete or planned features, look at the next section.

-- 3 types of User Accounts with encrypted Passwords and Display Names
+- Member Accounts with 3 Levels of Access, Encrypted Passwords & Avatars
-- Profile picture (avatar) support
-- New User sign up's available only when enabled in the Administration panel
+- New User Sign Up's (Only If Enabled in Administration Panel)
-- Session-based login system, with modifiable User profiles
+- Session-Based Login System With Modifiable User Profiles
-- Searchable database of Torrents with sortable Table columns
+- Searchable Database of Torrents with Sorting and Pagination
-- Ability to Upload Torrents to database
+- Ability to Upload New Torrents to Database with 2 Levels of Access
-- Administration panel with the ability to make changes and remove users, as well as enable/disable global options that change functionality of the site
+- Administration Panel with Access to TorrDex Options and User Administration and Removal
-- Customizable Torrent Description templates for new uploads to ease in the writing of Torrent Descriptions (now with MarkDown support!)
+- Customizable Torrent Description Templates for New Uploads with MarkDown Support
-- Password Reset with Email Verification link and CAPTCHA code
+- Password Reset System with Email Encrypted Verification Link and CAPTCHA code
-- Member Invites with Email Verification link and CAPTCHA code
+- Member Invites with Email Encrypted Verification Link and CAPTCHA code
-- Torrent commenting system
-- Torrent rating system
+- Complex Torrent Commenting / Rating System with Administration Support

 ## To-Do List